VladimirMakaev/cqrs-journey-doc/Journey_40_Conclusions.markdown

 ## Leverage the capabilities of the infrastructure more

 Starting with a solid infrastructure would also allow us to make more use of the capabilities of the infrastructure.
-[To Do]
+For example, we use the identity of the message originator as the value of the session id in Windows Azure Service Bus when we publish an event: this is not always the best use of the session id from the perspective of the parts of the system that process the event.

 As part of this, we'd also investigate how the infrastructure could support other special cases of eventual consistency such as; timing